 Learn causes peak tailing and fronting in HPLC, and procedure to reduce them with FAQs

-Tailing and Fronting are two common peak shape issues that chromatographers have to face during HPLC and GC analysis.
-Peak tailing occurs when the peak skews toward the baseline after the apex- it stretches out and takes longer to return to baseline, whereas Peak fronting occurs when the peak skews to the left, rising too rapidly before the apex.
+Tailing and Fronting are two common peak-shape issues that chromatographers face during HPLC and GC analysis.
+Peak tailing occurs when the peak skews toward the baseline after the apex- it stretches out and takes longer to return to baseline.
+In contrast, Peak fronting occurs when the peak skews to the left, rising too rapidly before the apex.

 High-Performance Liquid Chromatography (HPLC) is a powerful tool used in analytical chemistry for separating, identifying, and quantifying compounds.
 However, achieving sharp, symmetrical peaks is crucial for accurate results.
 Two common peak shape issues analysts face are tailing and fronting.
 These distortions can affect resolution, quantification accuracy, and overall method robustness.